 1. Space Saver

 Socket sets help you to save space in your garage and keep all your sockets in one place.
-Socket sets are less space consuming, as they have different sizes of sockets and only one turning tool (ratchet or socket wrench), compared to the same variety of spanner options.
+Socket sets are less space-consuming, as they have different sizes of sockets and only one turning tool (ratchet or socket wrench), compared to the same variety of spanner options.
 Another way to say space is to use socket organizers.
-We recommend you use magnetic socket holder that you can attach to the side of your tool box.
+We recommend you use a magnetic socket holder that you can attach to the side of your tool box.
 This will allow you to save space, which you can then use to store other items.

 2. Full Socket Sets